sanfinity-Iot/openremote/User-Guide:-Custom-deployment.md

-Customising your deployment can be done through a combination of environment variables and docker volume mappings, the following docker compose file details all of the environment variables and common volume mappings that you may want to use:
+Customising your deployment can be done through a combination of environment variables and docker volume mappings for the different services, as well as through styling the manager UI

+### Setting environment variables and docker volume mappings for services

+The following docker compose file details all of the environment variables (e.g. for e-mail or push notifications) and common volume mappings that you may want to use:

 https://github.com/openremote/openremote/blob/master/profile/deploy.yml

-### Customising the Manager UI
+### Styling of the Manager UI
 It is also possible to do basic customisation of the manager UI using a `JSON` file:

 - Create a directory called `deployment` in the same parent directory as the OpenRemote `docker-compose.yml`